Su Song: Transmission of Su's text and his legacy

+European Jesuit visitors to China like Matteo Ricci and Nicolas Trigault briefly wrote about Chinese clocks with wheel-driven mechanisms, but others mistakenly believed that the Chinese had never advanced beyond the stage of the clepsydra, incense clock, and sundial.
+They thought that advanced mechanical clockworks were new to China and viewed them as innovations that Europeans could introduce.
+Although not as prominent as in the Song period, contemporary Chinese texts of the Ming dynasty (1368–1644) described a relatively unbroken history of mechanical clocks in China, from the 13th to the 16th century.
+However, Su Song's clock tower was not independent of external forces to power its movement, as it relied on a waterwheel via a chain drive mechanism.
+It was thus not fully mechanical like late medieval European clocks, which typically used descending weights to drive their gears and escapement, requiring periodic winding but functioning without continuous external forces.

-In the realm of modern research, the late British biochemist and historian of Chinese science Joseph Needham (1900–1995) (known as Li Yuese in China) did extensive research and analysis of Su Song's texts and various achievements in his Science and Civilization in China book series.
+In the realm of modern research, the British biochemist and historian of Chinese science Joseph Needham (1900–1995) (known as Li Yuese in China) conducted extensive research and analysis of Su Song's texts and various achievements in his Science and Civilization in China book series.
 Joseph Needham also related many detailed passages from Su's contemporary medieval Chinese sources on the life of Su and his achievements known in his day.
 In 1956, John Christiansen reconstructed a model of Su Song's clocktower in a famous drawing, which garnered attention in the West towards 11th-century Chinese engineering.
 A miniature model of Su Song's clock was reconstructed by John Cambridge and is now on display at the National Science Museum at South Kensington, London.
 In China, the clocktower was reconstructed to one-fifth its actual scale by Wang Zhenduo, who worked for the Chinese Historical Museum in Beijing in the 1950s.